 Riot Act isn’t necessarily an easy record, as the hooks are less obvious than on Ten or Yield, but there are plenty of good songs, even if the album drags a little at 55 minutes.
 Pearl Jam have seldom sounded so organised and coherent, and Riot Act is easily one of their stronger albums.

 Pearl Jam is the group’s most aggressive album since Vitalogy, and it’s their most political as well, but it only warms up when it strays away from hard rock into more relaxed territory.
-The sound is thinner and more abrasive than usual, but it doesn’t necessarily suit a mature band who thrive on exploring interesting guitar textures and chord sequences.
+The sound is thinner and more abrasive than usual, but it doesn’t necessarily suit a mature band that thrives on exploring interesting guitar textures and chord sequences.

-It’s merely another late period Pearl Jam album that’s superior to Binaural, but inferior to Riot Act, and there’s a limit to how many late period Pearl Jam albums I want cluttering my life, but if you’re a fan there’s more than enough to like here.
+Pearl Jam is another late-period Pearl Jam album that’s superior to Binaural, but inferior to Riot Act.
+There’s a limit to how many late period Pearl Jam albums I want cluttering my life, but if you’re a fan there’s more than enough to like here.

 Into The Wild (Eddie Vedder)